Columbia Pictures Television

-Columbia Pictures Television, Inc. (abbreviated as CPT) was launched on May 6, 1974 by Columbia Pictures as an American television production and distribution company.
-It is the second name of Columbia Pictures's television division Screen Gems (SG) and the third name of Pioneer Telefilms.
-The company was active until New Year's Day 2001, when it was folded into Columbia TriStar Television (which is currently known as Sony Pictures Television), a merger between Columbia Pictures Television and TriStar Television.
-A separate entity of CPT continues to exist in-name as "CPT Holdings" (the initials obviously standing for Columbia Pictures Television) to hold the copyright for the television series The Young and the Restless, as well as older properties from the company's library such as What's Happening!!.
+Columbia Pictures Television, Inc. (abbreviated as CPT) was an American television production and distribution company owned by Sony Pictures Entertainment.
+It was the second name of Columbia Pictures's television division, formerly known as Screen Gems (SG) and Pioneer Telefilms.
+The company was active until January 1, 2001, when it was folded into Columbia TriStar Television, a merger between Columbia Pictures Television and TriStar Television (which is currently known as Sony Pictures Television).
+A separate entity of CPT continues to exist in-name as "CPT Holdings" (the initials standing for Columbia Pictures Television) to hold the copyright for the television series The Young and the Restless, as well as older properties from the company's library such as What's Happening!!.

 History

 Screen Gems (1948–1974)

-Screen Gems was a television production company that was owned by Columbia Pictures from November 1948 to May 6, 1974, best known for shows like Bewitched, The Flying Nun, The Partridge Family, I Dream of Jeannie and The Monkees It was one of the largest television producers in history, and it was around that time, one of the few television subsidiaries of a major movie studio that didn't carry the film studio's name.
+Screen Gems was the name of Columbia Pictures' television studio from November 1948 to May 6, 1974 and duting that time, produced shows such as Bewitched, The Flying Nun, The Partridge Family, I Dream of Jeannie and The Monkees.
+It was one of the largest television producers in history, and it was around that time, one of the few television subsidiaries of a major movie studio that didn't carry the film studio's name.
 It was highly profitable until 1974, when its name was changed to Columbia Pictures Television.